 Plugging the last equality into~\eqref{eqn:second-order-limit} and after some simple algebra, we arrive at~\eqref{eqn:limit-square-ratio}. \end{proof}

-According to Proposition~\ref{prop:intrinsic-TSE}, the three examples we considered earlier, the squared Euclidean distance, the generalized KL-divergence and the IS-distance, share the same intrinsic TSE $\gammain=2$.
+According to Proposition~\ref{prop:intrinsic-TSE}, the examples we considered earlier, including the generalized KL-divergence and the IS-distance, share the same intrinsic TSE $\gammain=2$.
 Proposition~\ref{prop:intrinsic-TSE} also implies that the largest uniform TSE cannot exceed~$2$.